ohmytofu-ai/tgi-angryface/README.md

 append `--peft-model-path /my/local/peft-adapter-folder` to  the `run-dev` command inside `server/Makefile` and follow the steps indicated inside the prev. section.
 The folder should contain a `adater_config.json` file.

+### Docker
+You can bake a custom local PEFT model into your very own TGI container by copying your model into `CUSTOM_MODELS` and run `docker build -t me/my-image-name -f Dockerfile.bake-peft-into-container`.
+Then run it as usual (see below) but substitute the huggingface container image with your very fresh `me/my-image-name` image.

 <div align="center">

 ![image](https://github.com/huggingface/text-generation-inference/assets/3841370/38ba1531-ea0d-4851-b31a-a6d4ddc944b0)